 Use keyword research to understand your target audience's needs and desires.

-For more frequently asked business or ministry-related questions, check out our business questions and answers page.
+For more frequently asked ministry-related questions, check out our questions and answers page.

 Marketplace ministry is a way for Christians to use their spiritual gifts outside the four walls of the church.
 Its goal is to advance God's kingdom by starting a business/ministry that creates impact and income.